AndresFVargasV/LLM-API/README.md

 # LLM-API

 ## Overview
 LLM-API is a Python-based project aimed at integrating language model capabilities into applications.
-This API facilitates the interaction with advanced language processing models to enhance text-related functionalities.
+This API makes it easier for students to create study plans according to certain characteristics through an LLM.

 ## Installation